||Trad, Sport, 1 pitch, 150'

 |Season: ||spring through fall (north facing)|

 |Submitted By: ||slim on Jul 21, 2010 with updates

-Yet another terrific route on a great wall.
+Platte Magic is yet another terrific route on a great wall.
 This route offers very nice climbing that flirts with a black water streak that has exquisite rock.

 I really enjoyed wandering back and forth across the waterstreak and comparing the attributes of the water polished rock versus the rock to the sides.